A survey on knowledge-enhanced multimodal learning: Knowledge

 \textbf{Commonsense knowledge} is the self-evident perception of the world according to humans; \textit{sugar is sweet} and \textit{if I go out in the rain I’ll get wet} are obvious commonsense statements.
 We can identify several discrete senses of commonsense knowledge, affecting aspects of the world a human experiences.
-Such subcategories refer to similarity/dissimilarity concepts, like synonyms and antonyms of words.
-Another commonsense variant includes part-whole (part-of) relationships representing concepts belonging to more generic ones or consisting members of a group, for example \textit{the bark is a part of a tree, the tree is part of the forest}.
-Part-whole in terms of lexical knowledge is expressed via meronyms (part) and holonyms (whole).
-Utility relationships describe usage scenarios, such as \textit{a fork is used for eating} or capability (\textit{wheels can rotate}).
-Spatial information offers knowledge about usual locations of objects in the physical world, for example \textit{boats are situated near water}, or even geographic information, such as \textit{Italy is located at Europe}, which sits on the intersection with factual knowledge and named entities.
-Comparative knowledge provides rules of comparison between objects, for example \textit{leopards are larger than cats}.
-Numerical knowledge addresses common enumerations in real life, providing facts such as \textit{humans have two eyes}.
-Intents, desires and plans constitute another sense of commonsense knowledge, including facts like \textit{hungry people want to eat} and \textit{a hungry person cooks to eat}.
-Behavioral knowledge results from logical reasoning over commonsense facts, forming rules like \textit{a child cannot drink 10 liters of water in one day}.
-Statements like \textit{a song is created by a musician} or \textit{bread is made from wheat} belong to creator knowledge.
+Such subcategories refer to \textbf{similarity/dissimilarity} concepts, such as synonyms and antonyms of words.
+Another commonsense variant includes \textbf{part-whole} (part-of) relationships representing concepts belonging to more generic ones or consisting members of a group, for example \textit{the bark is a part of a tree, the tree is part of the forest}.
+Part-whole in terms of lexical knowledge is expressed via \textbf{meronyms} (part) and \textbf{holonyms} (whole). \textbf{Utility} relationships describe usage scenarios, such as \textit{a fork is used for eating} or capability (\textit{wheels can rotate}). \textbf{Spatial} information offers knowledge about usual locations of objects in the physical world, for example \textit{boats are situated near water}, or even geographic information, such as \textit{Italy is located at Europe}, which sits on the intersection with \textbf{factual knowledge} and \textbf{named entities}. \textbf{Comparative knowledge} provides rules of comparison between objects, for example \textit{leopards are larger than cats}.
+Such statements are crucial towards learning logical reasoning scenarios. \textbf{Numerical knowledge} addresses common enumerations in real life, providing facts such as \textit{humans have two eyes}. \textbf{Intents}, \textbf{desires} and \textbf{plans} constitute another sense of commonsense knowledge, including facts such as \textit{hungry people want to eat} and \textit{a hungry person cooks to eat}. \textbf{Behavioral} knowledge results from logical reasoning over commonsense facts, forming rules e.g. \textit{a child cannot drink 10 liters of water in one day}. \textbf{Creator knowledge} contains statements such as \textit{a song is created by a musician} or \textit{bread is made from wheat}.